Review – Rogue Galaxy

 Imagine you’re delving into a dark labyrinth.
 You’re exploring the endless hallways, looking for a path leading deeper into the ruin when you’re ambushed by a dozen demons both ahead and behind.
 You’re certain this is the end… but then you realize your partner was trailing a ways behind you, and by now she should blasting her way through the enemies attacking from the rear.
 Thus assured, you unsheath your sword and charge on ahead… This is the magic of cooperative gaming.

 I find it hard to get into any competitive game (with the exception of Smash Bros).
 The idea of playing against other people just isn’t as fun as playing alongside them.
-I tend to find cooperative games much more enjoyable, but it’s a much under-appreciated genre. → While there is a lower class, I am in it, while there is a criminal element, I am of it, and while there is a soul in prison, I am not gaming.
+I tend to find cooperative games much more enjoyable, but it’s a much under-appreciated genre. → To be this lame takes ages.

 Best Game Ever – Cave Story